SarthakSingh18/encryptionAPI/README.md

 In Future:-
 I am thinking of ways to create this as a image and developers can pull this image configure it and get good cipher in less than 90ms.

+Changes:-
+Dockerfile and docker-compose.yaml files get changed on server for security purpose.